 Apart from Bryggen we also visited the Bergenhus Fortress and spent hours getting lost around the numerous charming wooden houses.
 For people watching we headed to Torgallmenningen Square and then to the fun and lively Fish Market (Fisketorget).
 As much as we loved the city, Bergen’s natural setting is what sets it apart.
 To fully enjoy the superb scenery we took the Fløibanen funicular to the Fløyen Hill and got back to the city walking through a dense forest.
 We won’t forget those views and the fresh smell of plants!

 While visiting Bergen we discovered that Sognefjord, the country’s largest fiord, is just around the corner.
 There was no chance we were going to miss this natural wonder.
-Therefore, we took a 12 hour day tour which included a train, a steep train and a fancy boat.
+Therefore, we took a 12 hour day tour which included a train, a steep train and a fancy boat cruise through the fjords.
 Though the train was quite crowded we got to enjoy the views all through the journey.
 However, you simply cannot move freely.
 Everything is organized for you to follow instructions: go down here, stay a limited amount of time, and come back.

 Be sure to spend some time in Flåm before taking the boat back.
 It is one of the nicest places in Norway and it just makes no sense to travel so long and miss the sights.
 It took us two hours to walk on local roads, through the woods and across the stream to get to see some of the most spectacular views ever.
 Our effort was rewarded with a beautiful waterfall on the top of the hill!
 Too bad we had to share our prize with other people!

 Massive tourism can be avoided!